feng shui tips & info

 - FREE 'Basic Feng Shui Course'

-Brigitte Seum, Senior Consultant for Soulspace has over 12 years experience as a professional Feng Shui consultant.
+Brigitte Seum, Senior Consultant for Soulspace has been a Feng Shui Professional since 1999, and Building Biologist.
 She delivers consultations in Melbourne, Australia - and remote Feng Shui analysis' for any place in the world.

 Phone: 0403 366 100

 Email: Click here